-AAIM believes that requiring residents to report for fellowship prior to completion of residency training is disruptive to medical education, creates unnecessary stress on the residents, and risks violating federal labor laws and/or CMS graduate medical education funding rules.
-Adoption of July 1 as the earliest start date for all training and orientation activities can be internally endorsed by AAIM institutions and would resolve conflicts for residents created by variations in timing for institutional orientation programs.
+AAIM believes that requiring residents to report for fellowship prior to the completion of residency training is disruptive to medical education, creates unnecessary stress on the residents, and risks violating federal labor laws and/or CMS graduate medical education funding rules.
+Adoption of July 1 as the earliest start date for all training and in-person orientation activities would resolve conflicts for residents created by variations in timing for institutional orientation programs.

-The AAIM Resident to Fellow Interface Committee continues to lead the Alliance's effort to educate members and encourage alignment with recommendations.
-If you have any questions or comments about this email, please contact the Academic Affairs team at email@example.com or (703) 341-4540.
+The Alliance continues to educate members and encourage alignment with a fellowship start date that is no earlier than July 1.
+If you have any questions or comments about this guidance, please contact the Education and Research team at email@example.com or (703) 341-4540.

 AAIM Perspectives (June 2015): Adoption of a Uniform Start Date for Internal Medicine Fellowships and Other Advanced Training: An AAIM White Paper